kuehnd96/footballpool/README.md

 I have spent time the last couple of weeks defining the structure of my data and creating data for this React app on the [Contentful](https://www.contentful.com/) web site.
 Contentful is an API-first CMS that I used during my last React exercise to store some data for the app I created.
 I would recommend it for a central place to put some data for any type of software application.

 I also created the bare-bones React application tonight.
 I have to brush up on my React context and then I will be ready to start coding this application.

+### 3/8/2020

+I am having a ton of fun creating my first React app.
+I am coding on Sunday and Tuesday nights and am on the lookout for more time during the week to code.
+With a very demanding client at work and my duties as a husband and father my programming time is limited these days.
+I have also been thinking of some educational exercises I could do down the road with this app that would help me learn more about the React world.
+These include replacing the Contentful backend with a Node JS backend, replacing React Context with Redux, using more React Hooks, and upping my CSS game with some design and styling.
+Once again there are so many things to do and learn with programming but not enough time outside of work to do it.